ArcadeMachinist/lov4matching/README.md

 By default you would be all places in one Team (up to 4 players, who connect first)

 To play VS match - enter TAG 55777 and server would place odd/even players into different Teams

+No work or code from SQEX was used in this project.